JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 ## What's next?

-In the next part In going to look into the support for `preserve prerendered state in Blazor apps` in ASP.NET Core.
+In the next part In going to look into the support for [Preserve prerendered state in Blazor apps]({% post_url aspnetcore6-10-blazor-preserve-prerendered-state.md %}) in ASP.NET Core.